cloudedbats/cloudedbats_wurb_2020/README.md

 the Raspberry Pi, then Internet is not available.
 That's ok if you only want to control the detector.
 If you have to, for example, upgrade the Raspberry Pi, then you must connect an Ethernet cable to it to reach Internet.
-For advanced users there are a wide range of opportunities to set up networks with multiple collaborating Raspberry Pi units.
+For advanced users there are many possible ways to set up networks with multiple collaborating Raspberry Pi units.

 ### Install packages